gracicot/gracicot.github.io/_posts/2017-07-01-deleted-diagnostic.md

 #### Clang

+I like to use clang sometime when GCC's template bracktrace are not enough.
+It's nice to see some complex metaprogramming errors from another perspective.
+It's doing quite similar to GCC in this particular case:

     add.cpp:3:14: error: invalid operands to binary expression ('(anonymous struct at add.cpp:7:5)' and 'int') return a + b;
                ~ ^ ~